 These books are perfect for adding to your kids’ Easter basket, and we love having a growing collection of Easter books for our bookshelf!
 We hope you enjoy these sweet Easter reads! xo

 While I haven’t really given much thought to which holiday I like next best after Christmas, I’d have to say it is probably Easter.
 I don’t know if its the addicting mini-eggs talking (seriously, what is in those things?!) or the fact that signs of spring are popping up all around, or maybe it’s because baskets are just a spring version of Christmas stockings, am I right?

 I put the girls’ Easter baskets together this weekend and they turned out so sweet!
 Yes, my kids don’t need anything, but no, I’m not willing to forgo holidays in favor of minimalism.
 I enjoy it too much!
-I am however becoming more mindful of what goes into the basket (read: not random throw away junk, but stuff that we use or need –save for the Shopkins this year– because apparently that is the thing for V).
-I’m also getting smarter and buying more of the same things for the girls despite their age difference, especially since lately they have to have what the other has.
+I am becoming more mindful of what goes into the basket (less throw away junk, more stuff that we use or need).
+I’m also getting smarter and buying more of the same things for the girls despite their age difference.
+Lately they have to have what the other has.